Skip to main content

 6. Share Waste KPIs Publicly

-Pin a whiteboard in the kitchen and cellar showing waste % versus target (aim for under 1% of net sales).
+Pin a whiteboard in the kitchen and cellar showing waste versus target (aim for as low as possible).
 Update after every count.
 When the number creeps up, investigate immediately rather than shrugging at month end.

 7. Invest in Training Before Tech